jnieuwenhuijzen/team-dao/avoiding_common_attacks.md

 ## Force Sending Ether

-Currently implemented, but a future use of the contract could be to propose transfers of ERC20 or Ether tokens.
+Not currently implemented, but a future use of the contract could be to propose and allow transfers of ERC20 and/or Ether tokens.

-In that case there would not be logic *dependending* on the amount of tokens available to the contract, except for the availability of tokens at time of transfer.
+There would not be logic *dependending* on the amount of tokens available to the contract, except for the amount of available tokens.

 Self destruct pattern is not implemented in this contract.